ignaciolista/portfolio/README.md

  __Automation testing__
   * can perform automated functional and usability testing of web applications
-  * gained hands-on experience by testing applications created for educational purposes mostly.
+  * gained hands-on experience by testing web and mobile applications created for educational purposes mostly.

 __Test analysis & design__
   * familiar with functional decomposition of products, creating state transition diagrams, writing use cases